DarrenPaulWright/type-enforcer/docs/method.md

 Builds a method for getting/setting any data type

 **Kind**: static method of [<code>method</code>](#method)
-**Returns**: <code>function</code> - accepts two args: a new value and forceSave override.
+**Returns**: <code>function</code> - if a "before" or "set" option is set, then this function accepts two args: a new value and forceSave override.
 If no args are provided then the current value is returned.
+If neither "before" nor "set" is set, then only one arg is accepted, the new value.
+Also returns the current value if no args are provided.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |